MkDay/Post-Collection/Stop-Scrolling-Do-Something-Instead-JS-Scroll-Event-Post.md

 * if the user clicks the button, it checks if the user has scrolled the page/ element (so the `scrollTop` won't be zero)
 * if so, it will scroll the page/element back to the top.

-**scroll to the center:**

-* if the user clicks the button, it always scrolls to the center of the page/ element.

 ```javascript

  /* ======= The page ======= */